 While there are dangers associated with hypothermia therapy, the benefits greatly outweigh the risks.
 Hypothermia therapy can reduce the chance of severe brain injury by 25% and save an infant from developing cerebral palsy and other debilitating conditions caused by brain damage.
 According to the National Institute of Health (NIH), children who underwent treatment as infants have a higher survival rate at 6-7 years and are less likely to develop severe developmental issues than infants who didn’t receive hypothermia therapy.

 If you believe your child was the victim of medical malpractice, talk to one of our experienced Pennsylvania birth injury lawyers about your case.
-At Handler, Henning & Rosenberg LLP, we can provide the effective representation you are looking for.
+At Handler, Henning & Rosenberg LLC, we can provide the effective representation you are looking for.
 We are committed to fighting for the rights of those injured by negligent health professionals.Please call (888) 498-3023 or contact us online for a free initial consultation.
 Our lawyers serve clients across Pennsylvania, with offices in Lancaster , Harrisburg , Carlisle , Hanover , and York .